 As of December 31, 2021, we had federal net operating loss carryforwards of approximately \$232.3 million, federal research and development tax credit carryforwards of approximately \$31.7 million, and orphan tax credit carryforwards of approximately \$9.3 million, some of which will begin to expire in 2035.
 Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, (the "Code"), if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
-As a result of our IPO in December 2017, our follow-on offering in January 2020, and private placements and other transactions that have occurred since our incorporation, we may have experienced such an ownership change.
-We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
+We have experienced ownership changes in the past, and we may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, including in connection with our October 2022 offering, some of which are outside our control.
 As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation.